 Membership Renewal Time

 It’s time to renew your membership as a Mystic.
-Once again the dues are $25 per person or $40 per household.
+Once again the dues are $30 per person or $50 per household + $10 for each additional member beyond 2Hello Mystic Runners,

 It's easy to join the Mystic Runners.
 You have four options for signing up for a new or renewed membership: